damianhakert/damianhakert.github.io/source/posts/2016-08-22-gitlab-8-11-released.html.md

 ## Koding Integration

-[Koding][koding-web] allows you to run your entire development environment in the cloud, share it with your team and even use your local editor.
-This means that you don't have to spend hours to set up your stack on every new machine and every change.
+[Koding][koding-web] allows you to run your entire development environment in the cloud, share it with your team, and even use your local editor.
+This means that you don't have to spend hours setting up your stack on every new machine and every change.

 With GitLab 8.11, we're introducing the Koding integration with GitLab.
-This means that you can check out a project or just a merge request in a fully fledged IDE with the press of a button.
+This means that you can check out a project or just a merge request in a full-fledged IDE with the press of a button.

 Enable Koding in your Project services: